 If you do want a dressier feel from you shoes, just be sure that they aren’t too high or too narrow.

 This pair from Sofft are available in patent leather or suede.
 They come in two different widths so you could try both to see what works for you and your feet.

-They also have a molded foam footbed for extra comfort and have a 4-star review on Amazon.
+They also have a molded foam footbed for extra comfort.

 Sofft was one of the brands recommended for bunions in the 40+ Style community.